WLCB/archive/pages/Projects/metzerott_formatted.md

 Dessert was on the table when a slender gray figure knocked at the glass door opening into the garden.
 It was Louis' usual entrance; for, as Freddy now occupied the doctor's offices on the ground-floor, it was more convenient to both.
 The back office had been turned into a bedroom, when it became difficult to manage the conveyance of the Ark up and down the stairway; the front room Freddy sat and painted in, except during office-hours, when he retired before the doctor's patients; but these, though numerous, brought so little increase to the treasury that, to any others but Frederick Richards and his son, their number would have been positively disheartening.

-Henry Randolph raised his eyebrows the barest line&mdash;just a shadow of a line&mdash;as the young shoemaker entered, and, though evidently just a little disconcerted at finding the family still at table, made his apology to Alice, and accepted a chair at Freddy's side, and a portion of birthday ice-cream, as simply and easily as if his grandfather had"come over with King Charles, "like the Spanyels."
-I thought you would have finished," said Louis, "but, of course, birthday wishes take some time," and he bowed across the table to Pinkie, with a frank boyish smile.
+Henry Randolph raised his eyebrows the barest line&mdash;just a shadow of a line&mdash;as the young shoemaker entered, and, though evidently just a little disconcerted at finding the family still at table, made his apology to Alice, and accepted a chair at Freddy's side, and a portion of birthday ice-cream, as simply and easily as if his grandfather had "come over with King Charles," like the "Spanyels."

+"I thought you would have finished," said Louis, "but, of course, birthday wishes take some time," and he bowed across the table to Pinkie, with a frank boyish smile.
 "If you are not tired of them, Miss Rose, I hope you will accept mine," continued the boy with very pretty, old-fashioned courtesy.
 Frank scowled, and muttered something under his breath; but Mr. Randolph, whose own manners were justly celebrated, felt his heart warm towards the young man.

 "It's merely imitative, of course," he said to himself.
 "He has had the same training as Fred, and does the trainers credit, I must say.
 If he were anything but a shoemaker, and then that confounded 'Prices'&mdash;hot-